SAP/business-document-processing/doc_inf_ext_exercises/README.md

 12. Paste the value of `id` copied in step 9 into the **id** parameter and click on **Execute**.
    <br>![](/doc_inf_ext_exercises/images/02_05_12.png)

-13. Check the **Response Body**, you'll find the information about job like `filename`, `status` etc. `headerFields` contains extraction results of Header fields. `lineItems` will contains results for Line items.
+13. Check the **Response Body**, you will find the information about job like `filename`, `status` etc. `headerFields` contains extraction results of Header fields. `lineItems` will contains results for Line items.
    <br>![](/doc_inf_ext_exercises/images/02_05_13a.png)
    <br>![](/doc_inf_ext_exercises/images/02_05_13b.png)

-Now, that you know how to retrive extracted value for a document you can consume these Rest API's in order to integrate with any other application.
+Now, that you know how to retrive extracted value for a document you can consume this Rest API in order to integrate with any other application.

-Currently SAP products like Concur, S4 Payment Advice Management, IRPA, etc have integrated with the service using the API's.
+Currently SAP products like Concur, S4 Payment Advice Management, IRPA, etc have integrated with the service using our API.

 ## Exercise 6 - Upload Supplier Data for matching

 One of the important features of Document Information Extraction Service is that it could match extraction information with relevent master data provided by the customers.

 In order to achive this we need to Upload the master data into Service and this exercise will guide you to do so.
-We'll using Swagger UI to upload the master data via Rest API.
+We will be using Swagger UI to upload the master data via Rest API.

 After completing below steps you will have Supplier master data uploaded to the Service which can be matched with the sender details of the invoice documents.